luyadev/luya-module-exporter/README.md

 ]
 ```

+And finally run the `./vendor/bin/luya migrate` and `./vendor/bin/luya import` commands.

 ### Using exporter
 Now you can install a cronjob or run the command when doing deployment to prepare the download: